 List of Works

-Unless otherwise indicated, the following works are published by Faraway Nearby (ASCAP).
-Scores are available for perusal and purchase on request.
+The following works are published by Faraway Nearby (ASCAP) and are available for perusal and purchase, unless otherwise indicated.
 Please direct inquiries to Nell Shaw Cohen at nell@nellshawcohen.com.

 1. Vocal Music

-• SAUNTERING SONGS (2022) – Cantata for eight vocal soloists, SATB choir, flute, guitar, piano, and cello.
+• SAUNTERING SONGS (2023) – Cantata for eight vocal soloists, SATB choir, flute, guitar (electric, acoustic, and classical), piano, and cello.
 62 mins.
+Selections available for standalone performance:

 • THE LIFE AND ADVENTURES OF SANTA CLAUS (in development) – Opera in one act for soprano, mezzo-soprano, baritone, child soprano, SSA choir, and chamber ensemble.